Fangqierin/DOME-Monitoring-System/task2/Readme.md

 Add a new line to call the script

+**Note** The file runs as root, you need to install the packages as root using sudo.

 ```sudo python /home/pi/sample.py &```

 Must contain a *&* if the script won't end automatically.